winter2020/kleespectre/README.md

 # KLEESpectre
-KLEESpectre is a symbolic execution engine with speculation semantic and cache modelling.
+KLEESpectre is a symbolic execution engine with speculation semantics and cache modelling.
 KLEESPectre built on top of the KLEE symbolic execution engine, can thus provide a testing engine to check for the data leakage through cache side channel as shown via Spectre attacks.
 Our symbolic cache model can verify whether the sensitive data leakage due to speculative execution can be observed by an attacker at a given program point.<br />

 ## Publication